HugoForrat/LaTeX-Vim-User-Manual/README.md

 - Frankly, the indentation of the source files is all over the place.

 ## Licence
-This reformating is distributed under the term of the _Open Publication License_, just as the Vim User Manual itself.
+This reformatting is distributed under the term of the _Open Publication License_, just as the Vim User Manual itself.